freezeghost/T-Display_MrClock/README.md

 - WiFi Client/Hotspot/off
 - Settings
   - Start setting AP (for setting of SSID through WiFiManager)
-  - Time (available only at clkock server mode)
+  - Time (available only at clock server mode)
-  - Speed (available only at clkock server mode)
+  - Speed (available only at clock server mode)
   - Back
 - About
 - UPGRADE (available only when is ready new Upgrade on github, long press top button)